Congratulations to the 2016 BIG Idea Challenge 1st Place Team!

 The winner of the 2016 BIG Idea Challenge is the University of Illinois at Urbana-Champaign team.
 Their submission, titled Cable-Controlled Aeroshell Deceleration System, is available at the Past Competitions page.

-You can view the write-up at NASA.gov.
+You can view the NASA Feature Story on the 2016 BIG Idea Challenge Winners at NASA.gov.

 Sneak Peek for 2017 BIG Idea Competition!

 Are you looking forward to the 2017 BIG Idea Competition?
 Check out next year's Sneak Peek competition flyer!

 Full competition details will be released by July 22, 2016.

 "To participate, university teams of 3-5 students will submit proposals on ideas/concepts for in-space assembly of spacecraft – particularly tugs, propelled by solar electric propulsion (SEP), that transfer payloads for low Earth orbit (LEO) to a lunar distant retrograde orbit (LDRO)...." read more